Alice Everett

-Alice Everett (15 May 1865 – 29 July 1949) was a British astronomer and engineer who grew up in Ireland.
+Alice Everett (15 May 1865 – 21 July 1949) was a British astronomer and engineer who grew up in Belfast.
+Everett is best known for being the first woman to be paid for astronomical work at the Royal Observatory, Greenwich, when she began her employment at the observatory January 1890.
+In 1903 she was the first woman to have a paper published by the Physical Society of London.
 She also contributed to the fields of optics and early television.
-Everett is best known for being the first woman to be paid for astronomical work at the Royal Observatory, Greenwich, when she began her employment at the observatory January 1890.

 Early life

-Born in Glasgow in 1865, Everett moved to Belfast when she was two when her father, Joseph David Everett, FRS, was appointed as Professor of Natural Philosophy at Queen's University, Belfast.
-Her father would remain in the post until his retirement thirty years later.
-Everett was educated at the Methodist College Belfast, where she was a prize pupil.
+Alice Everett was born at 105 Douglas Street in Glasgow on 15 May 1865 to Jessie (née Fraser) (1841-1924) and Joseph David Everett, FRS.
+She had five siblings and the family moved to Belfast when she was two when her father was appointed as Professor of Natural Philosophy at Queen's University, Belfast.
+Her father would remain in the post until his retirement thirty years later in 1897.
+Everett was educated at the Methodist College Belfast, where she was a prize winning pupil.

 University education

 At this time, the sole means of access to a university education in Ireland for women was through the Royal University of Ireland, which awarded degrees solely through examination.
 In 1882 Queen's College, Belfast began accepting female students, allowing them to take lectures in preparation for the Royal University examinations.
 Everett applied for this option and in 1884 she was awarded first place in the first-year science examinations but the college refused to grant the scholarship to a woman.
 In 1886 Everett moved to the all-women's college Girton College, Cambridge.
-In 1887 she sat and passed with honours the Royal University in mathematics and mathematical physics and she was awarded a Master of Arts in 1889.
-Also in 1889,she passed the Mathematical Tripos at Cambridge University.
+In 1887 she sat the Royal University of Ireland examination for mathematics and mathematical physics, passed with honours, and was awarded a bachelor's degree.
+She was awarded a Master of Arts in 1889 by the same university.
+Also in 1889, she passed the Mathematical Tripos at Cambridge University.
 Female students were permitted to sit the examinations but the university would not grant degrees to female students until 1928.
 1889 marked the end of Everett's university education and the beginning of a ground-breaking career in astronomy.